powerumc/Javascript-OOP-AOP-IoC/README.md

 - ### oop.interceptionBehavior( before, after, exception, finally_ )

-1. Injection a class or method.
+1. Interception a class or method.

     - Interception **a method**